What Is a DDoS Attack? How It Works, Trends, Types & Mitigation

 How to Identify a DDoS Attack

-The best way to detect and identify a DDoS attack would be via network traffic monitoring and analysis.
+The best way to detect and identify a DDoS attack is via network traffic monitoring and analysis.
 Netzwerkverkehr kann über eine Firewall oder ein Intrusion-Detection-System überwacht werden.
-An administrator may even set up rules that create an alert upon the detection of an anomalous traffic load and identify the source of the traffic or drops network packets that meet certain criteria.
+An administrator may even set up rules that create an alert upon the detection of an anomalous traffic load and identify the source of the traffic, or drops network packets that meet certain criteria.

 • Ungewöhnlich langsame Netzwerkleistung